 Like most things affected by the pandemic (ie, everything) it’s still too early to know whether such a successful pivot spells the end of the “old way”.
 But for the customers and collectors upon whom the entire industry depends, who just want to know about the luxury fake watches themselves, the good news for this year is that the hills of the Swiss Jura are still alive with the sound of music (or ticking).

-Post-crash, back in 2009, every watchmaker and their dairy cow seemed to rein in the R&D and hunker down on nostalgia.
+Post-crash, back in 2009, every best quality fake watches maker and their dairy cow seemed to rein in the R&D and hunker down on nostalgia.
 This year it’s nothing but dazzling technical wizardry, a return to oversize bombast, rainbows of colour pops, multi-carat bling, you name it.